joydeepmedhi/Tensorflow-Object-Detection-API/README.md

                         --num_output_classes=${NUM_OUTPUT_CLASSES}
 ```
 `od_segmentation.py` can also be used for inference in batches.

+#### Run only evaluation on a trained checkpoint
+Just run the `eval.py` script on specified trained checkpoint.
+It will evaluate the latest checkpoint.

 ___
 ### Tensorflow Object Detection Directory Modification (Modified Metrics):